 Your seat belt system also includes an indicator on the instrument panel to remind you and your passenger to fasten your seat belts.

 Why Wear Seat Belts

-Seat belts have proven to be the single most effective safety device.
+Seat belts have proven to be the single most effective safety device for adults and larger children.